-Unit code VU23527 Unit title Read and write straightforward informational texts Application This unit describes the performance outcomes, skills and knowledge required by EAL learners to read and write digital and/or paper-based straightforward informational texts.
-The outcomes described in this unit relate to: the Australian Core Skills Framework (ACSF).
-They contribute directly to the achievement of ACSF indicators of competence for Reading and Writing at Level 3 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Reading and Writing.
-They contribute directly to the achievement of ISLPR Reading 2+ and Writing 2+.
-This unit applies to EAL learners who need to develop their English language reading and writing skills to engage with everyday informational texts, which can apply to a range of contexts such as social and community life, everyday commerce and recreation, workplaces, and vocational or study-related fields.
-No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not applicable Unit Sector Not applicable
+Unit cod le VU23527 Unit title) Read and write straightforward informational texts re required This unit describes the performance outcomes, skills and knowledge required by EAL learners to read and write digital and/or paper-based straightforward informational texts.
+The outcomes described in this unit relate to: d direc e Australian Core Skills Framework (ACSF).
+They contribute rectly to the achievement of ACSF indicators of competence for eading and Writing at Level 3 and descri riptor (International Second Language Proficiency Ratings) s for Reading and Writing.
+They contribute directly to the ent of ISLPR Reading 2+ and Writing 2+.
+This unit applies to EAL learners who need to develop their Englanguage reading and writing skills to engage with everyday informational texts, which can apply to a range of contexts such social and community life, everyday commerce and recreation, workplaces, and vocational or study-related fields.
+No occupational licensing, legislative or certification requirements a to this unit at the time of publication.
+Pre-requisite Unit(s) Nil Compet ency Field Not applicable) Unit Sec Not applicable 9 Element Dorf ormance Criteria s describe the esse ntial s of a unit of comp need Asse ormance criteria describe the required performance ded to demonstrate achievement of the element. essment of performance is to be consistent with the essment requirements.
+1 Read straightforv vard · informational texts context and topic